Tipser/slate/source/includes/_tipser-elements.md

 The `onError` event handler is used with `useDefaultErrorHandler` config option.
 When that option is set to false (default to true) the error will not be shown on the screen.

 <aside class="warning">This section requires simplification.
 It isn't clear how to use event handler with combination of this configuration</aside>

+#### onStockCountChange

+This handler takes care of the edge case, when while in the checkout process and before payment, an item in the cart, which has a low stock count, becomes unavailable (stockCount = 0).
+By default, in such a situation, we display an overlay with an information about the stock count change and the button for reloading the checkout.
+If. however, you wish to customize this behaviour in your code, you can use a callback `onStockCountChange(items: CartItemModel[]) => void`, with `CartItemModel` as type.
+If usage of this event handler is detected by Tipser Elements in your code, the default behaviour will not occur.

 ## Customizing Tipser Elements Styles ##